AndrewArutyunyan/tg_shedule_bot/README.md

 # How to set up:

 1. Set Python environment, setup all the packages from requirements.txt
-2. Get a bot token from Bot father, put it into the token.txt file near the source files
+2. Get a bot token from Bot father, put it into the token.txt file near the source files (create a Telegram bot)
+3. Set up firewall to pass your bot IP
-3. Generate SSL keys with the command ```openssl req -newkey rsa:2048 -sha256 -nodes -keyout tg_private.key -x509 -days 1000 -out tg_public.pem -subj "/C=AT/ST=Linz/CN=HOSTNAME"```, where HOSTNAME is your server's IP or domain name.
+4. Generate SSL keys with the command ```openssl req -newkey rsa:2048 -sha256 -nodes -keyout tg_private.key -x509 -days 1000 -out tg_public.pem -subj "/C=AT/ST=Linz/CN=HOSTNAME"```, where HOSTNAME is your server's IP or domain name.
-3. Change webhooks server parameters inside the shedule_bot.py code.
+5. Create a PostgreSQL DB named "user".
+6. Create DB tables running ddl.sql in DB command promt.
+7. Change your IP and Port in config/webhook.txt.
-4. run server with ```python shedule_bot.py```
+8. run server with ```python main.py```